Three Steps to Obtain a STIR/SHAKEN Certificate

 Certificate renewals can be done on-demand via the web portal or automated via a REST interface defined in ATIS-1000080.
 Sansay's NSS supports automated certificate renewal.

 Web portal certificate renewal is accomplished by selecting a previous certificate or key/CSR pair.
-You will be asked to specify a desired start date, lifespan and optional STI-CR URI.
+You will be asked to specify a desired start date and lifespan.

 For Service Providers with third-party STIR/SHAKEN software, ACME client integration is provided with prepaid professional services.